anhvuphamtan/Batch-Processing/readme.md

 ```
 <br>

+### Child classes :

 <b> <i> a.
 Transform_locations.py </i> -> <i> Transform_locations class </i> </b>

 - Initially there is no csv file for locations, this class is generated from 'Customers.csv' and 'Shipments.csv' to store data
 about locations by extracting customer and shipping addresses, merge them into a new dataframe.
 By doing this, we could reduce
 dimensions in both 'customer' and 'shipment' dataframe, have better relationship as well.

 <b> <i> b.
 Transform_customers.py </i> -> <i> Transform_customers class </i> </b>

 - Drop columns ['City', 'State', 'Country']

 <b> <i> c.
 Transform_shipments.py </i> -> <i> Transform_shipments class </i> </b>

 - Create new columns 'Shipping address' and 'Shipping zipcode' from original column 'Destination'.
 - Convert column 'Shipping status' to lowercase letters
 - Drop duplicate values in column 'Order ID', since each 'Order ID' can belong exactly to one 'Shipment ID' only.
 - Drop columns 'Destination'

 <b> <i> d.
 Transform_products.py </i> -> <i> Transform_products class </i> </b>

 - Fill null value in column "BRAND" with "unknown".
 - Create new column 'COMMISION' which is the profit gained by selling the product.

 <b> <i> e.
 Transform_sales.py </i> -> <i> Transform_sales class </i> </b>

 - Covert to datetime format for column 'Date'
 - Re-calculate column 'Total cost' which is the total cost of each 'Order ID' (there is quite a lot of inconsistent between
 table 'Products' and 'Sales') by using binary search function ```search_product(self, sale_prod_id) ``` :

   - Store column 'PRODUCT ID' from dataframe 'Products' in a list and sort it
   - For each 'Product ID' in an 'Order ID' in 'Sales' dataframe, perform binary search to retrieve 'Product sell price' & 'Product commision rate'
   - The value 'Product commision rate' is also used to create new column 'Total Profit'.

 <b> <i> f.
 Rename_col_df.py </i> : This file renames columns in all dataframes to fit PostgreSQL schema. </b>

 <br> <br>
 <b> 4.
 Load_to_psql : </b> Load all transformed data into PostgreSQL database.